ROCm/MIOpen/docs/DebugAndLogging.md

 > **_NOTE 1:_ These two and other two-state ("boolean") environment variables can be set to the following values:**
 > ```
-> 1, yes, true, enable, enabled - to enable feature
+> 1, on, yes, true, enable, enabled - to enable feature
-> 0, no, false, disable, disabled - to disable feature
+> 0, off, no, false, disable, disabled - to disable feature
 > ```

 * `MIOPEN_LOG_LEVEL` - In addition to API call information and driver commands, MIOpen prints various information related to the progress of its internal operations.
 This information can be useful both for debugging and for understanding the principles of operation of the library.
 The `MIOPEN_LOG_LEVEL` environment variable controls the verbosity of these messages.
 Allowed values are: